Shedd Aquarium with Kids: Best Things to Do at Chicago's Biggest Aquarium

 The lowest level is primarily made up of underwater viewing for these animals, and my daugher loved dancing next to the beluga whales as they circled the tank.
 The playful sea otters were fun to see from both above and below.
 Remember the penguins that toured the empty Shedd Aquarium at the beginning of the COVID-19 pandemic?
 They now have their own picture book, and you can visit them on the second lower level.
 We even saw penguin keepers streaming a demonstration on penguin play while we perused the exhibit.

+See the penguins on the lowest level of the Aquarium.
 Photo courtesy of the Shedd Aquarium

 Kids also get a chance to touch the backs of starfish and pretend that they're penguins or submariners in the Polar Play Zone.
 The faux ice floes and many-buttoned submarine were big hits with my son, who prefers interactive play to looking at animals.
 The play area is best for kids five and under, but bigger kids may enjoy the chance to find all the starfish that light up or reading the many descriptions of polar enivronments in the lower level.

-- The best bet for public transit is to get on the #146 Museum Campus bus, which makes stops along Lakeshore Drive, Michigan Avenue, and State Street on its way to the Field Museum, Shedd Aquarium and Adler Planetarium.
+- The best bet for public transit is to get on the #146 Museum Campus bus, which makes stops along Lakeshore Drive, Michigan Avenue, and State Street on its way to the Field Museum, Shedd Aquarium, and Adler Planetarium.
 You can also walk from the Roosevelt L stop, but it's a long walk if you've got little kids.

 - If you're driving, we recommend parking in the Adler Planetarium parking lot before 9:30 a.m.
 For the whole day, you'll pay $15.
 Park in the far northwest spots to get the closest to the aquarium.